 Yes, that’s right, if you keep a daily diary of some sort – one that captures your emotions, your life, your relationships, what’s going on in your world, with other people, current life conditions etc … you’re going to have years and maybe even decades of material to pull from.
 Remember – that life is happening “for” us – not “to” us.
 For instance, that crappy breakup and broken heart you might have experienced could be the path and providing the content for writing your 1st #1 hit.

 Capture all your emotions as they come up and you’ll be rewarded with your own personal insights.
+Then, insert these into a song structure that will speak not just to yourself but ideally to millions of others.

-When it comes to songwriting inspiration, one often overlooked idea is to simply ask your music publisher (or manager) assuming you have one.
+When it comes to writing inspiration, one often overlooked idea is to simply ask your music publisher (or manager) assuming you have one.
 Especially, if you’re a professional songwriter and writing for other artists, you can get inspired to write a song by having a “target” artist you’re writing for.

 Or maybe if you’re an artist, you can ask some music supervisors – what type of songs are you looking for right now for your synch placements or TV show.
 Or if you’re an artist – maybe even ask your fans!